Example of configuring security groups for cloud servers on the same subnet

 -

-Click Create a security team.
+Click Create a security group.

 2. Create a security group for the database server